Thompson’s Wood

 History

-It is estimated that the woodland existed 300 years ago and it appears on Chapman’s Map 1774.
-Records show during 1813 there was planting in what was then known as Chouler’s Pond Plantation.
+Records show that during 1813 there was planting in what was then known as Chouler’s Pond Plantation.
 Chouler was an estate manager.

 The 1901 census shows William Thompson aged 43, a domestic servant gardener.
 It is assumed that Thompson developed the site further and was thus given his name.